spcl/rFaaS/docs/tutorial.md

 `rFaaS` expects to receive a shared library with the function.
-We provide an simple example in `example/functions.cpp`:
+We provide a simple example in `example/functions.cpp`:

 ```c++
 extern "C" uint32_t empty(void* args, uint32_t size, void* res)